mathiase4/Stage-unit/README.md

 =======

-# Stage-unit
+# Stage Unit

-**Stage Unit** is a static music-themed website designed to showcase the best recommended guitars on the market and good online guitar courses!
+Stage Unit is a small music website.
+It shows the best guitars I recommend, online guitar lessons, and Stage Unit merch.
+The goal is to help beginners and music fans find gear and learn guitar in a simple way.

 ---

 ## Project Purpose

-- Provide good quality guitars that everyone can afford
+- Show good quality guitars that are affordable.
-- Let users book online guitar courses and learn to play from anywhere at a low price
+- Let users book online guitar lessons and learn from anywhere.
-- Offer official Stage Unit merchandise like shirts, hats, and more ** We want to inspire the world to start playing music again and show that anyone can learn guitar if they put in the time.**
+- Offer official Stage Unit merchandise like shirts, hats, and more.

+We want to inspire people to start playing music again and show that anyone can learn guitar if they practice.

 ## Target Users

-**Beginner to intermediate guitar players**
+- Beginner to intermediate guitar players.
-**Music fans** interested in merch and gear
+- Music fans interested in merch and gear.
-Anyone really that want to improve their guitar skills or just want to buy a cool shirt or take a guitar for fun.
+- Anyone who wants to improve their guitar skills or just buy a cool shirt or a guitar for fun.

 ## Planned Pages/Sections

-- Home
-- Guitar Shop
-- Online Lessons
-- Merch
+- **Home** – Welcome page with main information about Stage Unit and links to other sections.
+- **Guitar Shop** – Shows recommended guitars with links to buy them.
+- **Online Lessons** – Lets users book guitar lessons online.
+- **Merch** – Shows Stage Unit clothing and accessories.

   ## Wireframes

+  I made wireframes before building the site to plan the layout for both mobile and desktop.
+This helped me decide where to put everything, like text, buttons, navbar, and so on.

 ### Mobile
 ![Mobile Wireframe](assets/images/mobile.png)